Iran–Iraq War: U.S. military actions toward Iran

-U.S. shoots down civilian airliner
+Iran Air Flight 655

 In the course of escorts by the U.S. Navy, the cruiser USS Vincennes shot down Iran Air Flight 655 on 3 July 1988, killing all 290 passengers and crew on board.
 The American government claimed that Vincennes was in international waters at the time (which was later proven to be untrue), that the Airbus A300 had been mistaken for an Iranian F-14 Tomcat, and that Vincennes feared that she was under attack.
 The Iranians maintain that Vincennes was in their own waters, and that the passenger jet was turning away and increasing altitude after take-off.
 U.S. Admiral William J. Crowe later admitted on Nightline that Vincennes was in Iranian territorial waters when it launched the missiles.
 At the time of the attack, Admiral Crowe claimed that the Iranian plane did not identify itself and sent no response to warning signals he had sent.
 In 1996, the United States expressed their regret for the event and the civilian deaths it caused.